decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 ## Restore Existing Wallet

-1. To restore an existing wallet, open Decrediton (If Decrediton is already open, restart it) and click on **Restore Existing Wallet**.
+1. To restore an existing wallet, open Decrediton (if Decrediton is already open, restart it) and click on **Restore Existing Wallet**.

 1. Name your wallet.
 As Decrediton allows you to manage multiple wallets on one PC, you must give a name to your wallet so it can be identified.